DocTi/albion-network/README.md

 Project Description:

 **Albion.Common** - contains common classes.
-**Albion.Event** - classes "Event" of events
+**Albion.Event** - classes "Event" of events.
 **Albion.Operation** - classes "Operation" of events.
 **Albion.Network** - main project.

 Usage example:

-In this example, we enable the processing of the message "Operation.Move"
+In this example, we enable the processing of the message "Operation.Move".
 ```c#

 using Albion.Common;